pheanstalk/pheanstalk/README.md

 Pheanstalk 3.0 introduces PHP namespaces, PSR-1 and PSR-2 coding standards, and PSR-4 autoloader standard.

+In 2018 [Sam Mousa][3] took on the responsibility of maintaining Pheanstalk.

 Pheanstalk 4.0 drops support for older PHP versions.
 It contains the following changes (among other things):
 - Strict PHP type hinting
 - Value objects for Job IDs